Isle of Wight Guru

 There are various signs of the Isle of Wight's wartime role but one of the most accessible is the Culver Down Battery and Bembridge Fort.
 The Battery has the footings for two guns and was constructed in the early 20th century.
 It stayed in place until the mid 1950s.

-The National Trust is in the process of restoring Bembridge Fort.
-They offer occasional tours, but you have to book in advance.
+The National Trust looks after the 'unrestored' Bembridge Fort.
+They offer occasional tours, but you have to book in advance (it makes it into our list of Isle of Wight attractions you probably haven't visited).

 Nowadays, the Isle of Wight Festival is held at Seaclose Park in Newport but the original festivals in 1968, 1969 and 1970 moved about a fair bit (see our guide to the history of the Isle of Wight Festival for lineups and details).